siddharthmudgal/behavioralDetectionServer/README.md

 This could be used as an additional layer of security, like coursera uses typing pattern to identify a user.

  Data is pushed to server to be processed.
 Any two users can be compared to see the difference in the way they walk.
-The server is capable enough to present this data in tables and charts for a neat comparison.
+The server presents this data in tables and charts for a comparison.

 ![alt text](https://github.com/siddharthmudgal/behavioralDetectionServer/blob/master/screens/graphs.PNG "Sample graphs")